 All you need to do is provide some personal information (full name, home address, etc.) and some contact details.
 You’ll also need to choose a username and a strong password so that you can log in to your eToro account with ease.

-Note: As eToro is regulated by the FCA it is required to verify the identity of all account holders.
+Note: As some brokers in the UK are regulated by the FCA it is required to verify the identity of all account holders.
 This means that before you make a withdrawal (or deposit more than $2,250), you’ll need to upload a copy of your ID and a proof of address (utility bill or bank account statement).

 Step 2: Deposit Funds